aayush1607/lakshmi/README.md

 If no grounded source supports an answer, Lakshmi says so instead of guessing:

 ```
-I don't have a source for that.
+🔴  I don't have a source for that.
-(why: no tool returned data relevant to the question)
+  • no tool returned data relevant to the question
 ```

 This is by design.
-Sprint 2 adds more tools (quotes, filings, news); until then, questions outside "holdings + trivial sectors + time" will often refuse.
+Sprint 2 adds the agentic planner loop and more tools (quotes, filings, news); until then, questions outside "holdings + trivial sectors + time" will often refuse.

 ## Why Kite Connect (and not an MCP or scraper)